padilhaalucas/nala-ai-conversation/README.md

 ## Usage

-To use this project, run yarn to install the necessary dependencies and then run yarn start to start the application.
+To use this project, you should just open the index.html file on your browser.
 By default, both buttons are enabled and the language is set to English.
-To start a conversation with NaLa, click on the "Voice Recognition" button and ask a question.
+To start a conversation with NaLa, click on the "Start Conversation" button and ask a question.
 NaLa's response will be displayed in the text-box and spoken out loud.
 To listen to the entire conversation, click on the "Speech Output" button.
 To change the language for voice recognition, select a different language from the language selector.